huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 Both RLOO and PPO have several shared steps:

-1. The policy model would generate some completion tokens and get the per-token logprobs under the current policy and the reference policy.
+1. The policy model would generate some completion tokens and get the per-token log probs under the current and reference policies.

-2. We then calculate the per-token KL penalties as the difference between the logprobs under the current policy and the reference policy.
+2. We then calculate the per-token KL penalties as the difference between the logprobs under the current and reference policies.

 3. We then get the score of the entire completion from the reward model.